dotnet/arcade/Documentation/Policy/PowershellBestPractices.md

 ## Do not use aliases in scripts

 Commandlet aliases (such as `ls` for `Get-ChildItem` and `echo` for `Write-Output`) are not universal across all machines and all installs of PowerShell.
+Furthermore, aliases can cause confusion as the commandlets frequently behave entirely differently from the commands the aliases are named for, e.g. cmd's `dir` vs. `Get-ChildItem` or bash's `wget` and `curl` vs. `Invoke-WebRequest`.
 Always use the actual commandlet name.

 To determine what commandlet an alias points to, simply run: